Eddie Oshodi: Forest Green Rovers

 On 7 October 2011, Oshodi signed for Conference side Forest Green Rovers, who were managed by his former youth team coach at Watford, Dave Hockaday, on a two-year deal.
 He made his Forest Green debut the next day in a 0–0 away draw against Fleetwood Town.

 In August 2012, Oshodi was named Forest Green captain at the age of 20 for the beginning of the 2012–13 season.
 He scored his first goal for the club on 4 September 2012 in a home win against Ebbsfleet United.
 In January 2013 he agreed a new two-and-a-half-year extension to his contract.
 In January 2014, he spent a week training with League One side Brentford, having played under manager Mark Warburton in the academy at Watford.

 Oshodi made his hundredth league appearance for Forest Green on 8 April 2014 in a 1–1 draw with Kidderminster Harriers.
 His first appearance of the 2014–15 season saw him come on as a substitute on 86 minutes in a 2–0 win over FC Halifax Town on 13 September 2014.
 On 29 November 2014, he scored the opening goal, as well as an own goal, in a 2–1 win over Dartford.

 On 2 February 2015, Oshodi revealed that he was stepping away from football to focus on his charity work and that he had come to a mutual agreement to leave Forest Green.

 Semi-professional football

 Oshodi signed for Conference South side Hemel Hempstead Town in March 2015.
 He was sent off in successive months for Hemel in October 2015, and left the club in November with manager Dean Brennan saying he needed to "balance the books".
 In December 2015 Oshodi signed for another National League South side, St Albans City.

 Wealdstone FC

-Osodi signed for Wealdstone in the summer of 2016 and played two seasons with the club making over 50 league appearances before retiring in May 2018.
+Oshodi signed for Wealdstone in the summer of 2016 and played two seasons with the club making over 50 league appearances before retiring in May 2018.

 Hendon

 In December 2019, Oshodi joined Hendon FC.
+He decided to step back from football in the summer of 2021.